noaa-ocs-modeling/CoastalApp/README.md

 2) do your collaboration edition and when finished
 3) git add .
 4) git commit -m "describe what you changed"
 5) git push origin master - to push your changes into your github
+6) enter your github username/password if asked

 While in your github repository GUI: